Can Donald Trump solve the Israeli-Palestinian conflict?

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Jerusalem: US President Donald Trump arrives in Israel Monday in search of what he has called "the ultimate deal".
+(CNN)Jerusalem: US President Donald Trump arrived in Israel Monday in search of what he has called "the ultimate deal".

-When he hosted Palestinian President Mahmoud Abbas in Washington earlier this month, Trump said: "we will get it done," as the two men discussed a deal to end the conflict in the Middle East.
+When he hosted Palestinian President Mahmoud Abbas in Washington earlier this month, Trump said "we will get it done," as the two men discussed a deal to end the conflict in the Middle East.

 But like so many US presidents who have believed it their duty to bring peace to the region, Trump will face a series of challenges, which have grown increasingly insurmountable.